yevrah/stack/docs/003_helper_functions.md

 - `insert_eh`/`update_eh` from `src.schemas.base.BaseSchema`.

-These are schema functions to handle errors in the correct fashion (returning a tuple instead of raising an error) and should always be used instead of the normal `insert`/`update`.
+These are schema functions to handle a `FieldError` in the correct fashion (returning a tuple instead of raising an error) and should always be used instead of the normal `insert`/`update`.
+The error returned is the first argument from the exception raised.

+**Only** `FieldError` will be handled, all other errors will still raise, so it's mainly used for validation.
+You can read about validation in Estoult [here](https://estoult.readthedocs.io/en/latest/how_tos.html#validation).

 They also make you Canadian ("eh" stands for "error handle").